-The Merced to Fresno Section California High-Speed Train Final EIR/EIS (Merced to Fresno Final EIR/EIS) (Authority and ERA 2012) was a

-Final EIR/EIS) (Authority and FRA 2012) was a second-tier EIR/EIS; it provided project-level information for decision-making on the Merced to Fresno Section of the HSR system.
-The Merced to Fresno EIR/EIS identified the Hybrid Alternative as the Preferred Alternative, for the north/south alignment of the high-speed rail, and examined two design options for an east-west connection to the San Jose to Merced Section, referred to as the wye connection (Authority and FRA 2012: pages 2-3, 2-21).
-Figure S-2 shows the Merced to Fresno Section: Hybrid Alternative, and more detail is provided in Chapter 1, Introduction and Purpose, Need, and Objectives, in the Final Supplemental EIR/EIS.
+The Merced to Fresno Section California High-Speed Train Final EIR/EIS (Merced to Fresno Final EIR/EIS) (Authority and FRA 2012) was a second-tier EIR/EIS; it provided project-level information for decisionmaking on the Merced to Fresno Section of the HSR system.
+The Merced to Fresno EIR/EIS identified the Hybrid Alternative as the preferred alternative, for the north/south alignment of the high-speed rail, and examined two design options for an east-west connection to the San Jose to Merced Section, referred to as the wye connection (Authority and FRA 2012: pages 2-3, 2-21).
+Figure S-2 shows the Merced to Fresno Section: Hybrid Alternative, and more detail is provided in Chapter 1, Introduction and Purpose, Need, and Objectives, in the Draft Supplemental EIR/EIS.